WAHYUAKHMADFADILLAH/neovim2049/README.md

 - **File Management** 📂: Fast file navigation with `telescope.nvim` and `nvim-tree`.
 - **Statusline** ⚡: Customized statusline using `lualine.nvim` for better visibility and style.
 - **Keybindings** ⌨️: Efficient key mappings to navigate, edit, and manage files faster.
+- **Lazy Loading** 💤: Utilizing **Lazy.nvim** for efficient plugin management, ensuring that plugins are loaded only when needed, resulting in a faster startup time.

+---

 ## 🚀 Getting Started